Content regions are defined by adding an

 <div id="my-bg" class="cms-editable" data-type="background" style="background-color: #08d;" > <!-- Background region --> </div>

-By design, the content inside a background region is not editable.
+By design, a background region's content is not editable.
 You can, however, nest additional content regions inside background regions.
+However, at this time, you cannot nest background regions inside of other content regions.

 To create a gallery region, add